sebmandal/navet-tracker/README.rst

    python main.py

-For more detailed usage instructions, refer to the `USAGE.md` file.
+For more detailed usage instructions, refer to the `USAGE.md` file. (coming soon)

 Contributing
 ------------